Architecture

 - Response mailbox (worker -> host): the worker writes the result header here, the host reads it.

-Each mailbox has 32 slots.
+Each mailbox has 32 slots — the slot index is a 5-bit field, so 2⁵ = 32 slots per direction.
 A slot is a small fixed-size region that holds:

 - Task function ID (